 “The patient community needs researchers.
 They discover diseases and develop treatments.
 Researchers also need patients and rely upon their participation to ensure research is meaningful.
 Patients are not only subjects but also proactive actors in research”.

 Huntington research often follows four steps: 1) Discovery; 2) Pre-clinical Phase; 3) Clinical Trial and 4) Approval.

-The first step is the “mapping”- or discovery phase.
+The first step is the discovery phase.
 In Huntington’s Disease a huge landmark was the discovery of the gene in 1993.

-The fourth step, the golden egg: approval.
+The fourth step is approval.
 This is when the drug gets approved and available on the market.

 Sounds like a quick fix?
 Unfortunately, it’s not.

 The gene was identified in 1993.
 Since then, different medical theories have been tested.
 Many of them have made it to the pre-clinical phase and even to the clinical trial.
 These pre-clinical trials have managed to cure Huntington’s Disease many times – in mice.

 However, when the same approach has been carried out in humans, the results have not been the same.
 Even though a mouse brain and human brain is surprisingly similar, they were just not similar enough.

 This changed in December 2017.
 The results of the Huntingtin lowering trial IONIS-HTTRx, now known as RG6042, exceeded all expectations.